Skip to content

 }

-The DatabaseBackend stores translation overrides in the database and falls back to .po files for defaults.
-It uses Django's cache framework for cross-process synchronization.
+Stores translation overrides in the database (TranslationEntry model) and falls back to .po files for defaults.
+Uses Django's cache framework to synchronize overrides across processes.

 Setup